Bandit algorithms to emulate human decision making using probabilistic distortions: Proofs for linear bandits setting

-\end{lemma} \begin{proof} The proof is a consequence of Theorem 2 in \citep{abbasi2011improved}.
-Indeed, the hypotheses of the stated theorem are satisfied with the sub-Gaussianity parameter $R = 1$ since by (\ref{eq:linban-depnoise}), the stochastic cost $c_m$ normalised by $\norm{x_m}$ at each instant satisfies
+\end{lemma} \begin{proof} The proof is a consequence of \cite[Theorem 2]{abbasi2011improved}.
+Indeed, the hypotheses of the stated theorem are satisfied with the sub-Gaussianity parameter $R = 1$ since by (\ref{eq:linban-depnoise}), the stochastic reward $r_m$ normalised by $\norm{x_m}$ at each instant satisfies

 whose distribution is Gaussian with mean $\frac{x_m}{\norm{x_m}} \tr \theta$ and variance $1$, and which is thus sub-Gaussian with parameter $R = 1$. \end{proof}